SwordfishBE/SleepMenu/README.md

 SleepMenu is a server-side Fabric mod for Minecraft.
 Players standing on a bed get a clickable chat menu to change time and weather.

+Stand on a bed, click your choice, and shape the sky: day, night, clear, rain, or thunder.

 ---

 ## 🎮 Commands